 The combined statements also include fund financial statements.
 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The District has three governmental fund types.
-The General Fund accounts for resources not accounted for in another fund, customer service revenues, operating costs and general expenditures.
+The General Fund accounts for service revenues, property tax revenues, developer advances, operating costs and general expenditures.
 The Debt Service Fund accounts for ad valorem taxes and financial resources restricted, committed or assigned for servicing bond debt and the cost of assessing and collecting taxes.
-The Capital Projects Fund accounts for financial resources restricted, committed or assigned for acquisition or construction of facilities and related costs.
+The Capital Projects Fund accounts for financial resources restricted, committed, or assigned for acquisition or construction of facilities and related costs.